tnaganawa/tungstenfabric-docs/ContrailNetworkingPrimer.md

  - Hitless upgrade
  - PNF integration

-So if you need some EVPN / VXLAN fabric which can work with Tungsten Fabric, those switches and Command UI will the one choise.
+So if you need some EVPN / VXLAN fabric which can work with Tungsten Fabric, those switches and Command UI will be one choise.

 ### vQFX setting